๐Ÿ 7-10 Amazing Days in Northern Italy: 2 Itineraries

 Lake Como view from Castello di Vezio.

-• Villa Monastero (Varenna).
-This is one of Lake Como’s most notable villas, featuring a beautiful botanical garden.
+• Villa Monastero in Varenna is one of Lake Como’s most notable villas, featuring a beautiful botanical garden.

-• Bellagio town.
-Bellagio is a small town considered one of Lake Como’s most charming ones.
+• Bellagio is a small town considered to be one of Lake Como’s most charming ones.
 Famous Street gives visitors a picturesque view of the lake and town shops.

-๐Ÿ“ Location: Lake Como is very far north in Italy, located less than 10 miles south of Switzerland.
+Lake Como is very far north of Italy, located less than 10 miles south of Switzerland.

-๐Ÿš‡ Getting there: The best way to get to Lake Como is from Milan by trail.
+The best way to get to Lake Como is from Milan by train.
 The train ride takes one to two hours, depending on which of the lake’s towns you’re visiting.
-Once you’re in a town, you can get to the other towns by taking a boat ride, bus, train or guided tour.

 3. Venice

-๐Ÿ‡ฎ๐Ÿ‡น Known for: Venice is a beautiful city world-famous for its intricate networks of canals, gondola rides and romantic ambiance.
+Venice is a beautiful city that’s world-famous for its intricate networks of canals, gondola rides, and romantic ambiance.

 A woman taking a bite out of a crepe while standing in front of a narrow water canal.

-• Piazza San Marco.
-This is Venice’s main square lined with cafes and a major tourist attraction featuring notable, historic buildings.
+• St. Mark’s Square (Piazza San Marco) is Venice’s main square lined with cafes.
+It’s a major tourist attraction featuring notable, historic buildings.

-• St. Markโ€™s Basilica.
-Basilica di San Marco is a stunning church with intricate details and it’s one of Venice’s most popular attractions.
-Expect long lines, even in the morning when it first opens.
+• St. Markโ€™s Basilica (Basilica di San Marco) is a stunning church with intricate details.
+It’s one of Venice’s most popular attractions, so expect long lines, even in the morning when it first opens.

 Due to its rich history, Doge’s Palace is best experienced with a guided tour.
 Here’s a highly-rated tour combined with a tour of St. Mark’s Basilica.

-• Rialto Bridge.
-One of Venice’s most iconic bridges, Rialto Bridge is the oldest bridge on the Grand Canal and was historically a bustling center of trade.
+• Rialto Bridge is one of Venice’s most iconic bridges.
+It’s the oldest bridge on the Grand Canal and was historically a bustling center of trade.

-• Venetian gondola rides.
-Gondola rides are one of Venice’s most iconic activities.
-This gondola ride guide shares the best time and place to catch a ride.
+• Venetian gondola rides are one of Venice’s most iconic activities.

 A woman sitting on a boat floating on a small canal surrounded by colorful buildings.